lilli-mcnally/muddy-paws/README.md

 [Colour Psychology](https://www.colorpsychology.org/yellow/) and [The Good Trade](https://www.thegoodtrade.com/features/clothing-color-psychology/#:~:text=For%20this%20reason%2C%20wearing%20blue,for%20work%20or%20school%20presentations.)
 also said yellow provokes feelings of hope, positivity and energy.
 These all fit with the experience of getting a dog, and also ties to the dogs hope of finding a forever home.
 I also found the happiness from yellow ties well to the happiness we experience when doing something good, such as rescuing an animal.

-#### Typography
+### **Typography**

 I decided I wanted to pick a sans-serif font for the typography.
-I found "Dosis" on [Google Fonts](https://fonts.google.com/) and felt this was a great choice.
-The font itself is playful and friendly, like a dog, but not unreadable or unprofessional.
+I found "Dosis" on [Google Fonts](https://fonts.google.com/) and felt this was a great choice as it's friendly and welcoming to the user.

-#### Imagery

-A large amount of the images used on the site were purely to showcase the dogs.
-However, I chose very specific images of the dogs, where they were happy and on grass or sitting in the sun.
-I chose these to present an idea that getting one of these dogs would be a pleasant experience, and to show the happiness that they could bring to the dog if they were to adopt.

-I chose the Hero Image of puppies running on a field to tie in with the happiness from the yellow colour.
+### **Imagery**

+The Dogs page and Home page both have information about the dogs currently homed at the Rescue Centre, so I added images of each dog happy and sitting in the sun to go with the information.

-In the "About Us" section, I chose two images for this section; one of a woman walking several dogs in a grassy field, and the other of two vets looking at a dog to see how they could help.
+For my Hero Image, I decided to use an image of puppies running on a field.In the "About Us" section, I chose two images for this section; one of a woman walking several dogs in a grassy field, and the other of two vets looking at a dog to see how they could help.
 I wanted images that showed we've really looked after the dogs up to this point, and that we intend for the user to be the same by making sure the dog they adopt is both healthy and happy.

-The final image is a background to the "How do I Adopt" section, which is either a puppy lay on grass, or sandy paw prints depending on the screen width.
-I partly wanted a background image here to break up the page from the dog information section.
-But I also wanted the dog image to provoke sympathy for the dogs the user has just seen, and for the footprints to symbolise a potential future for the user with their new best friend.

-#### Styling
+### **Styling**

 With a lot of images and information about the dogs across the site, I chose to make the website quite spacious.